 Yes; they can but, most legumes can.

-A few ways to reduce/eliminate any gassy situations: soaking the beans help reduce cooking time and aids in digestion; taking over the counter medicines (like Beano) can help prevent or reduce symptoms; if you do not normally eat a lot of beans, slowly ease into eating them.
+A few ways to reduce/eliminate any gassy situations: soaking the beans helps reduce cooking time and aids in digestion; taking over the counter medicines (like Beano) can help prevent or reduce symptoms; if you do not normally eat a lot of beans, slowly ease into eating them.
 Black-eyed peas are incredibly nutrient-dense, with lots of fiber and protein, definitely worth it!

 Substituting chickpeas with black eyed peas gives the classic dip a very smokey flavor you will not regret.